 Muck and Magic: Cedar Song Centre

-Cedar Song Centre for Wild Belonging is nestled within a beautiful 54 acre forest in the Highlands near Victoria, BC.
+Cedar Song Centre for Wild Belonging is a 54 acre property nestled within a beautiful forest in the Highlands near Victoria, BC.
 It was founded by Stéphanie Marchal and Alaina Hallett, whose mutual dream was to create a protected space for deep nature connection, nature-based healing and long lasting community.

 Come lay on a blanket of thick mossy earth, surrounded by towering Cedar, Fir and Maple trees.
 Listen to the songs of the Pacific Wren and marvel at the sky dance of the Swallows.
 Embrace the soothing sound of the seasonal creek and waterfall.
 Wander down to a quiet lake for a morning or moonlit dip.